 Fun for two

 Fun class is fun and educational.
 In this course both dog and owner are kept creative in a responsible way.
 Jumps, slalom, tunnels, trunks, hoops, …. all of which will be taught to you and your dog step by step.

 The devices require the necessary effort and load.
 Bravery, sense of balance and intelligence are put to the test, as the dog is challenged both mentally and physically.
 Using clear commands and clear body language, the dog must understand what you want from him.
 This will give you an even better bond with your dog.
 Pleasure comes first.
 You do not have to be a top athlete to participate.

 Interested?
-You will find the course dates for Starters and Advanced students in the Agenda -only in springtime.
+You will find the course dates in the Agenda -only in springtime.

 Every dog, like every owner, has its own specific personality.
 This personality influences the way we learn.
 You have positively minded dogs, who go for everything freely, dogs that react more out of pessimism and can therefore be reserved and show a low tolerance.
 And the dogs that react confidently and therefore have flexibility.

 But which dog do you have?
 And how does your personality match?
 How can you connect as much as possible in the way you learn?

 The lessons are based on concept training.
 Concept training develops important characteristics of your dog through games.
 This concerns character traits that are important in daily life, such as optimism, focus and flexibility.
 We start with practical exercises in which dog and owner learn with focus as the foundation.
 You strengthen your mutual bond in a playful way through surprising training methods combined with food and game rewards.

 Interested?
 Check the Agenda for dates.